 Flint Poet Laureate Semaj Brown gives a fascinating reading of her environmental injustice poems.
 Poet Semaj Brown shares stories of working with the child victims of the Flint Water Crisis.
 Brown is on a mission to help heal the trauma victims in Flint, Michigan.

-This podcast episode is dedicated to the memory of one of my best friends, Joseph M. Snow of Lansing, Michigan.
+This podcast episode is dedicated to the memory of Joseph M. Snow of Lansing, Michigan.
 Joe passed away on November 10, 2022, after a long illness.
 Joe was a lawyer, labor activist, and long-time member of the Lansing area Peace and Justice Coalition.
 He was an advocate for the working class and social justice issues.
 He was very fond of Semaj Brown's poetry.

 You can learn more about Semaj Brown and her poems by:

 Subscribe to the Radio Free Flint Podcast mailing list free of charge.
 Follow us on Facebook, Instagram, and Linkedin.

 Visit our website at www.radiofreeflint.media to subscribe to our free newsletter to receive our latest episodes.